 There are cake toppers that I like on etsy; some are upwards of $150!
 For a cake topper?
 I don’t think so!
 So Brandon proposed an idea, which I immediately (and excitedly) agreed to – it is creative, inexpensive, and really shows our personalities.
 Perfect!

 Before I explain our topper, I should let you know – we actually will have two: one for our wedding, and one displayed at our at-home Alberta reception.
 Before she knew we had a plan for our cake topper, Brandon’s mom offered us the use of the topper from her wedding – which in turn, was her mom’s.
 No way we were turning down that!
 We love it!
 But we did not feel right packing it in a suitcase and taking it to the Dominican, so we elected to just use it in Alberta.

 Anyway, this was his idea for our topper for the wedding itself: use two little characters, each representing our interests and personalities.
 And by little characters, he meant toys.
 Action figures.
-Namely, Star Wars for him, and Disney for me.
+Namely, a Disney Princess & Star Wars cake topper.

 So, while visiting his parents one weekend, he ransacked a box in the basement full of his old toys, and came up with a Han Solo action figure (I am not to call it a doll or toy I am sure).
 Totally free, and I love the fact that it is actually one that he played with as a child!